Here some of the Frequently Asked Questions I get about my BotanINK Series prints:

 Why 3D is important in your work?
 I never get this question, but it is a good one: Chromadepth glasses purposely exacerbate chromatic aberration, which is a is a type of distortion in which there is a “failure” of the eye to focus all colors to the same convergence point, giving the illusion of colors taking up different positions in space.
 In my work, specially the BotanINK series, where the use of contrasting colors and layers of texture are key composition elements, I find it fascinating how the use of the glasses takes us to another perspective, instantly immersing us in a state that makes us wonder what else is out there that we cannot see or feel because of the limitations of our own body and mind.
 As my work evolves, I plan to learn and experiment more with this technology, using it for immersive installations as well.

 Where can I buy the prints?
-As of March 2013, you can see and buy BotanINK prints at The Compound Gallery in Oakland (Artist Gallery and Special Collection & Print Lounge), City Art Gallery in San Francisco, and Collector Art Shop in Berkeley.
+As of March 2013, you can see and buy BotanINK prints at The Compound Gallery in Oakland ( Special Collection & Print Lounge) and at Secession Art & Design in San Francisco. .
 Also, you are welcome to visit my studio anytime and see what I have available in prints and originals.
 Please schedule a studio visit.